abreslav/async-proto/KEEP-COROUTINES.md

 - handlers for coroutine return values,
 - exception handlers for exceptions thrown inside the coroutine.

 Typically, all suspending functions and handlers will be members of the controller.
-We may need to allow extensions to the controller as suspending functions, but this should be through an opt-in mechanism, because many implementations would break should any unanticipated suspension points occur in a coroutine (for example, if an `async()` call happens unexpectedly among `yield()` calls in a basic generator, iteration will end up stuck leading to undesired behavior).
+We may need to allow extensions to the controller as suspending functions, but this should be through an opt-in mechanism, because many implementations would break if any unanticipated suspension points occur in a coroutine (for example, if an `async()` call happens unexpectedly among `yield()` calls in a basic generator, iteration will end up stuck leading to undesired behavior).

-It is language rule that suspending functions (and probably other specially designated members of the controller) are available in the body of a coroutine without qualification.
+It is a language rule that suspending functions (and probably other specially designated members of the controller) are available in the body of a coroutine without qualification.
 In this sense, a controller acts similarly to an [implicit receiver](https://kotlinlang.org/docs/reference/extensions.html#declaring-extensions-as-members), only it exposes only some rather than all of its members.

 ### Suspending functions

-To recap: a _suspension point_ is an expression in the body of a coroutine which cause the coroutine's execution to suspend until it's explicitly resumed by someone.
+To recap: a _suspension point_ is an expression in the body of a coroutine which causes the coroutine's execution to suspend until it's explicitly resumed by someone.
 Suspension points are calls to specially marked functions called _suspending functions_.

 A suspending function looks something like this: